tylerhjyoun/new/mern-egg/README.md

 # Getting Started

-You'll need to install the following modules: npm install express cors mongoose dotenv
+You'll need to install the following modules in mern-egg: npm install express cors mongoose dotenv
 This is mostly for middle ware and database integration into the front end